inferno986return/python-pcep/Module2.md

 SyntaxError: positional argument follows keyword argument
 ```

-The keyword arguments can be defined in any order as long as they are after the function's parameters.
+The keyword arguments can be defined in any order as long as they are after the function's arguments.
 Such as:

 ```
 print("Hello", "World", end=".", sep="-")